CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

   </div>
 </div>

 I've been casually mentioning handles and sheathes that I've made and installed, and while it certainly used to be a real chore, at this point I've retrofitted around 10 knives, and I've worked out a nice process.
 Above you can see 3 handmade sheathes, or sayas, out of walnut (thanks Samyam!) along with some handles in rosewood.
-I do the sheathes from scratch, but for the handles I actually buy them unfinished from China and do the final shaping and polishing before installing them.
+I do the sheathes from scratch, but for the handles I actually buy unfinished from China and do the final shaping and polishing before installing them.

 Doing three knives like this is a good weekend project, and it's an awesome way to spruce up an affordable knife like the Kyohei.